- Electronic Materials (Databases, articles, ebooks)

 The IntelliKeys Keyboard is a touch sensitive button-less keyboard.
 It has different overlays that provide several different interfaces for the user such as standard computer keyboard and calculator.
-Available for checkout from the Media Resources Desk
+Available for checkout from the Circulation Desk

 - Topaz digital video text enlarger: located in the on the 1st floor in a carrel near the Assistive Technologies Computers (replaces Video Eye Enlarger).

 - Pocket Talker (amplifies speech): located at the Research & Information Desk.
-Also available in the Architecture Studies Library, the Curriculum Materials Library, and the Music Library.
+Also available in the Architecture Studies Library, the Teacher Development & Resource Library, and the Music Library.

 - Closed-captioning on videos can be viewed in Media Resources.

-- “Grabber” to get books from high or low shelves is located at the Media Resources Desk.
+- “Grabber” to get books from high or low shelves is located at the Circulation Desk.

 - Wheelchair for emergency use: located at the Circulation Desk.

-- High-speed duplicator for textbooks on tape (from Recordings for the Blind & Dyslexic) is available in Media Resources.
+- High-speed duplicator for textbooks on tape (from Recordings for the Blind & Dyslexic) is available in Media Lab.

 - Copying: assistance provide for people with disabilities who are unable to use the Libraries' photocopiers (see also “scanning and delivery of local print materials”)